shiven01/asucbc/README.md

 The `/devs` page is a hidden route (not in the navigation) that serves as a visual reference and testing ground for all UI components.
 See the [UI Component README](./app/components/ui/README.md) for detailed documentation.

+## Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guide](./CONTRIBUTING.md) to learn how to submit pull requests and contribute to this project.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: